elopio/docs/source/includes/_apiOverview.md

 The Simplified API runs queries against an Augur Node database rather than directly looking up information on the Ethereum blockchain because retrieving information from the blockchain can be a slow and difficult process, especially when sorting is required.
 For example, to run a query for all [Markets](#markets) created by a specific user, sorted by volume and limited to 100 results, would require scanning the blockchain for all Market creation events by that user, saving the results locally, querying each Market to obtain its volume, saving those results locally, and then sorting the Markets created by the user and discarding everything after the first 100 results.
 This would require a large number of RPC requests and would take a long time to complete.

-To alleviate this problem, the Simplified API executes a query by submitting an RPC request to an Augur Node, which runs the request against its database, and returns the result.
+To alleviate this problem, the Simplified API executes a query by submitting an RPC request to an Augur Node that is either running locally or remotely (hosted).
+The Augur Node then runs the request against its database and returns the result.
 This allows queries to be run on Augur much more quickly than would otherwise be possible.

 To set up an Augur Node, follow the instructions described in the [Augur Node GitHub repository](https://github.com/AugurProject/augur-node#augur-node).
-Once the Augur Node is running, a connection to the Augur Node can be established as shown by the JavaScript sample code on the right.
+(Alternatively, if the websocket address of a hosted Augur Node are already known, this address can be specified in the JS code without the need to set up an Augur Node.)
+Once the desired Augur Node is running, a connection to it can be established by specifying the websocket address as shown by the JavaScript sample code on the right.